lexslimx/dotachallenger/README.md

 2. You'll need your steamid later, get it from this tool: https://steamid.xyz/77735678 Use the entry marked Steam32 ID.
     You must set your steam appunt to public for this to be visible
+3. Api syntax
+    https://api.opendota.com/api/players/{accountid}   (try this in your browser first)

 Things we'll learn
 1. C# program flow